ONSdigital/csvcubed/external-docs/docs/guides/errors/inspect-command-errors/comp-property-type-unsupported.md

 ## How to fix

-Make sure the input CSV-W json-ld is a valid data cube or a code list that is provided in one of two specialised forms of tidy data: [standard shape](../../shape-data/standard-shape.md) and [pivoted shape](../../shape-data/pivoted-shape.md).
+Make sure the input CSV-W JSON-LD is a valid data cube or a code list that is provided in one of two specialised forms of tidy data: [standard shape](../../shape-data/standard-shape.md) and [pivoted shape](../../shape-data/pivoted-shape.md).